MBCProject/mbc-markdown/yfaq/README.md

 ## <a name="next"></a>What's New? ##

 * **MBC v3.0** - A new version of MBC will be released in the second half of 2023.
-Changes include behavior detection information, new properties (version, created and modified dates).
+Changes include behavior detection information and new properties (version, created and modified dates).

 * **STIX 2 Representation** - MBC content is available in STIX 2.1 format which uses a new STIX 2.1 Extension Definition object - see the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository.